Answers to common questions from the Beloit College community.

-Beloit was the first school in the country to announce a distinctive change to the curriculum that would make it possible to deliver its academic mission even as the environment reacts dynamically to the virus.
-The semester was divided into two “Mods,” or two units that enable flexible scheduling and course delivery.
-Setting up the semester this way has become the template that many other schools are now using.
+Beloit was the first school in the country to announce this distinctive change to the curriculum that would make it possible to deliver its academic mission even as the environment reacts dynamically to the virus.
+Our “Mods” enable flexible scheduling and course delivery.
+Setting up the semester this way, with a mix of online and in-person instruction, allowed our students to remain on campus.